Building, engineering and installation work at your house

 Permitted development

-Before you do add anything to your house you should first check if you need to apply for planning permission.
+Before you add anything to your house, check if you need to apply for planning permission.

-Some installations like this do not need a planning permission application, because they meet a set of rules called 'permitted development'.
+Some installations like this do not need planning permission.
+This is because they meet a set of rules called 'permitted development'.

 The permitted development rules are: